 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it in the refrigerator, but do not freeze it.
 Do not leave evolocumab injection outside of the refrigerator for more than 30 days.
-Keep evolocumab injection away from light.
+Evolocumab injection can be kept at room temperature in the original carton for up to 30 days.
+Keep evolocumab injection away from direct light.